PowerBroker2/FireTimer/README.md

 # FireTimer
-Simple Arduino library used to "fire-off" processes at specific intervals
+Simple and non-blocking Arduino library used to "fire-off" processes at specific intervals